-This article shows how to do requirement development in agile environments, covering concepts and offering examples of how an agile team could run a CMMI for Development SCAMPI to become appraised at a targeted level 3 for the areas of requirements development and verification.
+This article shows how to do requirement development in agile environments, covering concepts and offering examples of how an agile team could run CMMI for Development targeted at level 3.

-Agile methodologies have become mainstream because they provide a better fit to the modern, changing software world.
-CMMI is a cross-organizational approach which has proven successful in terms of quality assurance and cost when executed properly.
-Big organizations with self-organized agile teams can achieve technical maturity levels, by using a common metalanguage and a good-practices catalog.
+Agile and CMMI complement each other well.
+Big organizations with self-organized teams can achieve technical maturity levels, by using a common metalanguage and a good-practices catalog.
+1

 Lean’s major concept is reducing waste: removing anything that is not adding value to the customer from the process.
 Steven Peeters explains how you can apply Lean principles in an IT environment.
 2